Lakemba, New South Wales: History

 The area was at an early time in its colonial history originally known as Potato Hill because potatoes were cropped there.
 Land grants by the new colonial government began in Lakemba about 1810.
 Samuel Hockley was granted 50 acre, which he called Essex Hill Farm, after his home county in England.
 The suburb was known as Belmore South until 1910.

 Benjamin Taylor had a 22 hectare property in the 1880s.
 He named his property "Lakeba" (pronounced Lakemba) after the Lakeba island in the Lau Islands group of Fiji, where his second wife's grandparents, Rev and Mrs Cross, were missionaries from 1835.
 One of the original streets is Oneata Street, named after another small Fijian Island, close to Lakeba.
 Benjamin Taylor was variously an entomologist, town clerk, Alderman and Mayor of Canterbury Council.
 The railway line was built to the neighbouring suburb of Belmore in 1895 and extended to Lakemba and beyond, in 1909.
 The station was built on Benjamin Taylor's property and was named after his 'Lakemba Cottage'.

 The first school opened here as Belmore School in April 1869 and became known as Belmore South in September 1907 until it was changed to Lakemba Public School in July 1969.
 The post office opened on 1 July 1920.

-After World War II, Lakemba, like other western suburbs, became home to many of these new arrivals.
-Immigrants from Greece, Italy, and later, from the Middle East, Southeast Asia and the Pacific Islands, began to settle in the area.
-From the 1950s, Lakemba's population became increasingly multicultural, with many different ethnic enclaves in the area.
-The diversity transformed Lakemba into a vibrant, multi-ethnically diverse suburb, in which its trend continues in the present day.

-In the 21st century, Lakemba diversified its population, especially with newer waves of immigrants from conflict zones in Iraq and Syria.